prabhuanem/JPaint-FinalProject/README.md

     1. When shapes created are overlapped select and Move functionality is not working as intended

 Note : Will get this fixed in the upcoming sprint's

+**Sprint - 3**

+**Features Implemented**

+    1. Implemented the Copy Functionality.
+In order for copy functionality to work.
+First we have to select the shape and click on Copy for the shape to be copied